When you or your clients plan how to spend marketing dollars a decision needs to be made whether to spend for short-term results or long-term results.

 A capital expense is an expense a business incurs to create a benefit in the future.
 The future benefit makes a capital expense an investment in your business.

 Creating quality content and implementing ongoing programs are classic examples of marketing investments.
 An investment in quality marketing content can be effective over a long period of time.
 Blog posts can drive traffic for years.
-According to Google Analytics, a blog post I co-wrote for a client has been one of their top six landing pages for five years and counting.
+According to Google Analytics data, a blog post I co-wrote for a client has been one of their top six landing pages for five years and counting.
 A white paper can generate leads for years.
 The same can happen from videos you produce and publish on YouTube.

 Another example of a marketing investment is designing and implementing a marketing automation program.
 While you may continually test and make small improvements, most of the content and programmatic logic can be used over a long period of time.